Integrated Learning and Learning at Ursula Franklin Academy

 • Math and Science Programming

-• Social Justice-anti oppression integration through all the curriculum areas
+• Social Justice-anti oppression integration through all the curriculum area

 In order to facilitate this unique program into our weekly schedule, the course curriculum is condensed into the other four days of the week.
 In this way, the curriculum may feel accelerated to UFA students.